Contact us

 9. Product Personalization

 Similar to retail, AI plays a major role in product personalization for manufacturing.
-Customers want customized products, and manufacturers have to keep up if they’re going to survive.
+Customers want customized products, and manufacturers must adapt to stay competitive.

 10. Product Visibility and Search